 We are located in Washington, D.C. and are metro-accessible.
 Our internships are unpaid, but we will work with your school if you’d like to receive credit.

 Our internships emphasize learning and mentorship, and are designed for college upper-level undergraduate and graduate students.
+International students: We accept international students provided they are already in the U.S. studying on a visa through sponsorship of their school or university.

 How to Apply

 Please apply using the Smithsonian online application system https://solaa.si.edu.
 Paper applications will not be considered.
+Incomplete applications will not be considered.

 Please be aware that complete applications must include the following: